Recently I moved one of my niche blogs from shared hosting to VPS.

 Enter your domain name and choose the droplet you’ve just created, the IP address will be automatically selected.

-Finally click on create record.
+Finally click on add domain.

 Don’t forget to point your domain to DigitalOcean’s name servers.